renaudboulard/android-retrofit-custom-endpoint/README.md

 This repository is a example on how to implemente a custom endpoint with retrofit.

-For example you have to subdomain with the same API :
+For example you have two subdomain with the same API :
  - http://west.example.com/api
  - http://east.example.com/api